Applying Demand Factors for Schools per NEC 220.86

 Performing a school load calculation using the optional method is a systematic process.
 For those preparing for an exam or designing a system, following these steps ensures accuracy and compliance.
 This process is a cornerstone of advanced online electrical courses focused on commercial applications.

-- Calculate the Total Connected Load: Sum all loads as listed in the section above.
-Remember to only include the larger of the heating or A/C load.
+- Calculate the Total Connected Load: Sum all loads as listed in the section above at 100% of their nameplate rating.
+Include the larger of the heating or A/C load.
 This value should be in volt-amperes (VA).
-For example, let’s assume a 150,000 sq. ft. school has a total connected load of 3,750,000 VA (3,750 kVA).
+For example, assume a 150,000 sq. ft. school has a total connected load of 3,750,000 VA (3,750 kVA).

 - Determine Load Density (VA per Square Foot): Divide the total connected load by the total area of the school in square feet.
 This gives you the initial load density, which is the key figure for applying demand factors.